everspader/everspader/README.md

 ### Engineer, developer, crossfiter and foodie!!

 - 🌍 Based in Copenhagen, Denmark
-- 💼 Device Insights Team Lead and Developer @Omnio.net
+- 💼 DevOps & Cloud Lead @Omnio.net
 - 🤖 I won an Instagram giveaway with my [bot](https://github.com/everspader/instagram-bot)
 - 📖 I’m currently learning a bit of everything 🤣
 - 🤓 2021 Goals: dive deep into software development and travel more